This page provides information on the Global DMC rollout in the V-Ray tab of the Render Settings.

 Instead of having separate sampling methods for each of the blurry values, V-Ray has a single unified framework that determines how many and which exact samples are to be taken for a particular value, depending on the context in which that value is required.
 This framework is called the DMC sampler.

-DMC parameters as well as material and light subdivs which are hidden from the UI can still be accessed via maxscript.
+However, DMC parameters as well as materials and light subdivs which are hidden from the UI can still be accessed and modified via maxscript.

 UI Path: ||Render Setup window|| > V-Ray tab > Global DMC rollout